 DIABETES PREVENTION PROGRAM

-Living with diabetes can be a challenging and life-altering experience.
+Living with Type 2 diabetes can be a challenging and life-altering experience.
 While there are many treatments available to manage diabetes, preventing it altogether is always the best course of action.
 The YMCA has launched an incredibly effective program aimed at helping individuals prevent diabetes through healthy living.
 This program has already helped countless individuals make lifestyle changes that have positively impacted their health and overall well-being.